Protesters urge Obama to halt Arctic oil exploration

 The protest by environmental group Greenpeace was staged a short distance from a conference hall where Obama was later due to deliver a keynote speech to Israeli students.

-Defying tight security, the environmentalists used climbing gear to clamber up the cables of the 118 meter-high (390 feet) suspension bridge and unfurled a yellow banner that read: "Obama: Stop Arctic Drilling".
+Defying tight security, the environmentalists used climbing gear to clamber up the cables of the 118 metre-high (390 feet) suspension bridge and unfurled a yellow banner that read: "Obama: Stop Arctic Drilling".

 A Greenpeace Israel official said the five climbers, two Israelis and three foreigners, scaled the bridge as part of the group's world-wide campaign to ensure the Arctic remains a nature reserve.